obss/trapper/README.md

 python -m scripts.cache_hf_datasets_fixtures
 ```

-Then, you can simply test with the following command:
+Then, you can simply run the tests with the following command:

 ```console
 python -m scripts.run_tests